damphon/L2Test/README.md

 #
 #TODO
 #
-#Make a login for leads
+#Give leads ability to add leads or techs (techs get a temp password that expires) (Techs dont log in they get a one time code) Make another DB table.
-#Give leads ability to add leads or techs (techs get a temp password that expires)
+#Make password reset page
 #
 #Areas of Focus
 #   1 - The testing software should be easy to install and maintain, it should remain usable without me.